CartoDB/cartoframes/docs/developer-center/new-guides/quickstart.md

 As we can see, there are clearly 3 stores that have lower revenue per person.
 This insight will help us to focus on them in further analyses.

-To know more about discovering the data you want, check the [data discovery guide]().
-Check the [data enrichment guide]() to know more possibilities about enriching your data.
+To learn more about discovering the data you want, check out the [data discovery guide]().
+To learn more about enriching your data check out the [data enrichment guide]().

 ### Publish and share your results

-To finish your work, you want to share the results with your teammates.
-Also, it would be great if you could allow them to play with the information.
+The final step in the workflow is to share this interactive map with your colleagues so they can explore the information on their own.
 Let's do it!

 First, let's add widgets so people are able to see some graphs of the information and filter it.
 To do this, we only have to add `widget=True` to the visualization layers.
 Remember to check the [visualization guide]() to learn more.